+Acceptable (provided that they do not harm the dominance of the preferred uses)

+- Hotels (Class C1)

+- Dwellinghouses (Class C3) except on ground floor street frontages

+- Learning and non-residential institutions (Class F1)

+- Taxi businesses

+- Launderettes

+- Pub or drinking establishment (with or without expanded food provision)

+- Hot-food takeaways subject to compliance with Policy NC12

+- Theatres

+- Cinemas

+- Bingo halls

-Acceptable (provided that they do not harm the dominance of the preferred uses) Hotels (Class C1) Dwellinghouses (Class C3) - except on ground floor street frontages Learning and non-residential institutions (Class F1) Taxi businesses Launderettes Dub or drinking actablishment (with cruvithout expended feed Pub or drinking establishment (with or without expanded food provision) Hot-food takeaways - subject to compliance with Policy NC12 Theatres Cinemas Bingo halls Unacceptable General industrial (B2) Storage and distribution (B8) Other unclassified uses that would be incompatible with residential uses due to the noise, pollution or traffic that they would generate. scale of development should be appropriate to the scale and type of centre. elopment leading to the loss of short-term publicly available parking in rict and Local Centres will be permitted where: a a) it would not lead to or worsen over-occupancy of on-street parking; or b on-street parking controls and charges or other controls are introduced to manage demand for remaining parking provision
+- General industrial (B2)

+- Storage and distribution (B8)

+- Other unclassified uses that would be incompatible with residential uses due to the noise, pollution or traffic that they would generate.

+The scale of development should be appropriate to the scale and type of the centre.

+Development leading to the loss of short-term publicly available parking in District and Local Centres will be permitted where:

+- a) it would not lead to or worsen over-occupancy of on-street parking; or - b) on-street parking controls and charges or other controls are introduced to manage demand for remaining parking provision